Employment Law Attorneys / Practice / Religious Discrimination

 This includes:

-Discrimination and harassment has a severely negative emotional impact.
+Discrimination and harassment have a severely negative emotional impact.
 The life of the person enduring the unfair treatment gets damaged.
 It can also have an adverse impact on coworkers.
-Anyone witnessing the religious discrimination or assault may be a victim.
+Anyone witnessing religious discrimination or assault may be a victim.

 The bottom line is that employers may not treat applicants and employees with derision.
 And all of this is because of their religious beliefs.